sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Naqvi  was a Religious Head and Nazir were superintendent of a Religious Place.
 Qazi / Kazi were Judge, in accordance with the Islamic Religious Law.
 ## The walas
 The Parsi community did not adopt surnames until the age of the British rulers.
-During the British rule, to be able to identify and track people, the Britishers demanded a list of Indian family names, esp in the cities.
+During the British rule, to be able to identify and track people, the Britishers demanded a list of Indian family names, esp in the cities as they were doing the Census of 1911.
 So most Urban families decided to adopt their profession as their family name as all the men of a family would be in the same trade.
 The suffix wala is used to identify the profession of the person.

 So, we got surnames like: Canteenwalas, Confectioners, Messmans, Bakerywalas, Hotelwalas, and Commissariats, for the folks who were in the food business.
 Those who dealt with bottles were Batliwala, those into medicine industry were Daaruwala, daaru being a term used for medicines, and Feniwala were the maker of Feni.